Harry letters affair: Fallout

 British Prime Minister Harold Wilson admitted the British government's involvement in the affair in the House of Commons.

 The letters' public appearance caused a scandal.
 Amnesty distanced itself from the Rhodesia mission and claimed that any such activities had been unilaterally undertaken by Benenson alone.
 On 9 March, in the House of Commons, British Prime Minister Harold Wilson answered a parliamentary question on the letters from Knox Cunningham, who asked whether or not the "payments made to Amnesty International were made with his [Wilson's] authority; for what reason such payments were made; and what was the total amount paid by Her Majesty's Government during 1966 to Amnesty International".
 Wilson replied that the government had been "approached by a member of the organisation concerned for the humanitarian purpose of helping the families of men who have been oppressively detained.
 We thought it right to suggest possible donors who might be willing to help".

 Benenson contended that the money had been for the prisoners and their families and had not been gifted to Amnesty by the British government.
 He insisted that the government had wished the payments to remain secret for political reasons.
 A private letter written by Benenson two months before Toynbee's interviews said that a third party, the hotelier Charles Forte, had been asked by Whitehall to provide £10,000 for the Rhodesia mission.
 In his letter, Benenson appeared to imply that Forte's donation might lead to an honour from the British government.
 Benenson later returned the money to avoid jeopardising the political reputation of the government members involved in the payments.

 Following a state of crisis, Amnesty held a meeting in Denmark in March 1967 at which Benenson's resignation was accepted.
 Benenson resigned on the grounds that Amnesty's offices had been bugged by the British government.
-In a report, Amnesty Chairman Seán MacBride referred to Beneson's "erratic activities" and "unilateral decisions".
+In a report, Amnesty Chairman Seán MacBride referred to Benenson's "erratic activities" and "unilateral decisions".
 Benenson responded by demanding MacBride's resignation and pointed out that the American Central Intelligence Agency had funded the International Commission of Jurists of which MacBride was Secretary-General.
 The relationship between Amnesty and the British government was suspended.

 Amnesty vowed future impartiality and said that it "must not only be independent and impartial but it must not be put into a position where anything else could even be alleged".
 Whitehall concurrently switched its stance towards Amnesty from one of co-operation to "one of reserve".